HEYDEN LAB Department of Chemical Engineering University of South Carolina

 Our primary research interests are in the areas of

 nanomaterial science and heterogeneous (electro-) catalysis for energy conversion.
-Our goal is to use computer simulations to obtain a deeper - molecular - understanding of key issues in these areas, such as the self-assembly process in catalyst synthesis, the structure-performance relationship of small metal clusters on high-surface-area supports, the importance of solid-solid interfaces, the sulfur and carbon interaction with catalysts and electrodes for fuel cells, and the specific effect of a liquid solvent on the activity and selectivity of a heterogeneous catalyst.
-Ultimately, we aim to elucidate the physical effects that must be considered for the design and production of highly selective heterogeneous (electro-) catalysts with a long lifetime.
-Due to the high selectivity and activity of such catalytic materials, chemical processes can make better use of the world's limited resources and become more environmentally benign.
+Our goal is to use computer simulations to obtain a deeper - molecular - understanding of key catalysis issues in the long-duration energy storage in liquid hydrogen carriers, utilization of waste plastic and biomass carbon sources, utilization of light gases currently being flared, and CO2 capture, utilization, and storage.
+Ultimately, we aim to elucidate the physical effects that must be considered for the design and production of any selective heterogeneous (electro-) catalysts with a long lifetime.
+Due to the focus on renewable and waste resources and catalytic processes displaying a high selectivity, research aims at facilitating the development of more environmentally benign chemical processes and making better use of the world's limited resources.

 Follow us on Twitter: